Double glazed glass panels and reducing greenhouse gas emissions

 Using double glazing or Low-E glass panels on sliding doors can reduce the need for heating to be used on a regular basis.
 This method is not quite akin to using solar power to heat a property but it is important to make the most of the natural resources that are available to people.
 The warmth of the sun can be pleasing but with Low-E glass drawing the heat and light from the sun into your home, there may be a notable reduction in the need to turn the heating on at home.

-A small change to save the world
+A small big change

 In this sense, there is a high level of thermal efficiency of double glazed panels because they can have a noticeable impact on how a home is run.
 Anything which lowers the need to use electrical or gas heating but having no notable dip in the heating of a home is of great value financially and environmentally.
 Making a small change at home may not be enough to change the world but if everyone around the world made similar changes, big changes can occur.